nburgdorfer/confidence-based-fusion/README.md

 **NOTE**: These directories need to be initially added to the scene directory manually.
 The code does not yet check for existance of these directories and does not create them automatically.

 ### Pair.txt
 The ```pair.txt``` file is used to list the 10 best supporting views for each reference view in the scene.
 The current implementation uses the first 5 views.
 This file will need to be created if the user does not wish to modify the ```util.cpp``` file.
 If modified, the user may choose their own method of providing this information to the fusion function.
-For more information on the ```pair.txt``` file, please refer to the [DTU - MVS Data Set](http://roboimagedata.compute.dtu.dk/?page_id=36).

 ### Running Fusion
 * navigate to the ```src``` directory in the repository,